biglocalnews/usps/fcc/README.md

 If tiles have been downloaded already, they are not attempted again unless they appear incomplete (e.g., an error occurred during the download).

+Scraping puts an unnatural load on the source server, and they have some anti-scraping messages in place.
+The `rate` and `concurrency` flags have defaults that are tuned to maximize speed while flying under the radar.
+Change them at your own risk!

 ### Args

 - `--feature <path>` GeoJSON Feature or FeatureCollection
 - `--tile_dir <dir>` Directory that contains downloaded tiles, with metadata
 - `--strict` Flag to force strict checking of metadata associated with previously downloaded files.
 If this is not used, we will skip downloading any tile that seems to exist.
 If `--strict` is passed, we will verify that the download of that tile actually succeeded and that the content is correct.
 If the tile data is invalid, we will re-download it.
 - `--rate <n>` Max number of queries per second to make.
 The FCC website seems to ban you if you query at a sustained rate of 20 QPS, so the default is set to 15.
 - `--concurrency <n>` Number of concurrent download requests to make.
 This can speed up downloading, but risks getting temporarily banned from the site.
+The FCC website seems to ban you quickly if you make 4 or more concurrent requests.

 ## Completeness